-A sessile serrated lesion is a relatively new type of polyp, having only been recognized for the past two decades.
+A sessile serrated lesion (SSL) is a non-cancerous growth in the colon.
+However, it can become cancerous if left untreated or not completely removed.
+An SSL is a relatively new type of polyp, having only been recognized for the past two decades.
 Before this, most of these polyps were called hyperplastic polyps, although we know now that they are in fact different.
-Hyperplastic polyps still occur and are common, but they tend to be found on the left side of the colon, as opposed to the right-sided location of most sessile serrated lesions.
+Hyperplastic polyps still occur and are common, but they tend to be found on the left side of the colon, as opposed to the right-sided location of most SSL.

 Dysplasia is a word pathologists use to describe an abnormal pattern of growth.
 In the colon, dysplasia can be either low grade or high grade, depending on how abnormal it looks to a pathologist when viewed under the microscope.
 High-grade dysplasia is more closely related to cancer than low-grade dysplasia.

 All SSLs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.